vaquarkhan/microservices-recipes-a-free-gitbook/chapters/11-khan-pattern-deep-dive.md

 # This is GOOD - low network tax
 ```

+**Real-World Impact:** This service is spending most of its time doing actual work.
+The 22.4% overhead is acceptable for a distributed system.

 ```python
 # Service B: Simple Data Fetcher
 T_compute = 2ms       # Simple SELECT query